 Records Management and Archiving

-Details of records management and archiving for Parcel Framework are set forth in a Parcel Framework Stewardship Plan and related documents.
+Details of records management and archiving for Parcel Framework should be set forth in a Parcel Framework Stewardship Plan and related documents.

 Metadata

 The Parcel Framework metadata will describe the methods used to aggregate the individual parcel data contributions, processes or crosswalks performed, definition of attributes, and other required information.
 This metadata will conform to metadata standards of the State of Idaho (http://itrmc.idaho.gov/resources.html#standards) and accompany any files exchanged under this Standard.